By Dr. Mercola

 - Reducing the growth of new blood vessels from pre-existing ones, which is a step in the transition of dormant tumors turning cancerous

-Beyond cancer, researchers have pointed out that increasing levels of vitamin D3 could prevent other chronic diseases that claim nearly 1 million lives throughout the world each year!
+Beyond cancer, researchers have pointed out that increasing levels of vitamin D3 could prevent other chronic diseases that claim nearly one million lives throughout the world each year!
 Vitamin D also fights colds and the flu, as it regulates the expression of genes that influence your immune system to attack and destroy bacteria and viruses.
 In fact, it is very rare for someone with optimized vitamin D levels to come down with the flu.

-Many are Deficient
+Many Are Vitamin D Deficient

 In the United States, the late winter average vitamin D is only about 15-18 ng/ml, which is considered a very serious deficiency state.
 Meanwhile, it's thought that over 95 percent of U.S. senior citizens may be deficient, along with 85 percent of the American public.
 Further:

-- Vitamin D deficiency is epidemic in adults of all ages who have increased skin pigmentation, such as those whose ancestors are from Africa, the Middle East, or India, who always wear sun protection, or who limit their outdoor activities.
+- Vitamin D deficiency is epidemic in adults5 of all ages who have increased skin pigmentation, such as those whose ancestors are from Africa, the Middle East, or India, who always wear sun protection, or who limit their outdoor activities.